CreatorB/ak-45/README.md

 - Login prompt to access logs.
 - Switch button to easily access accessibility settings.
-- App icon launcher will hidden if accessibility for this app enabled.
+- App icon launcher will hidden if accessibility for this app enabled and vice versa.
 - List smartphone activity logs.
 - Delete button for delete all firebase logs.